Stay Informed

 This is a selective program; the Israel Institute does not guarantee placement to those who apply.

-Each semester the Visiting Faculty member must also arrange to speak about Israel at two public or academic events (outside the classroom), and must have an on-campus office.
+Each year the Visiting Faculty member must also arrange to speak about Israel at four public or academic events (outside the classroom) and must have an on-campus office.

 Grant recipients are not employees of the Israel Institute and must coordinate hiring with a university.
 Faculty should plan to cover their own expenses including, but not limited to, living expenses, taxes, health insurance, travel expenses, bench fees, etc.